haacked/haacked.com/_posts/2019/2019-03-27-nuget-package-signing.markdown

 ## Conclusions

-I wasn't able to find a way to trust all packages from nuget.org that have a valid author signature.
-As far as I can tell, you either trust a full repository, or you have to add every author you plan to trust.

-This might be great if you're in a hardened Enterprise environment with a private NuGet feed that only contains the packages you're allowed to use.
-But for the rest of us, this doesn't seem very usable or scalable.

-How can I, as an independent developer, gain the benefit of the extra security of package signing?
+NuGet package signing seems to be designed for security hardened enterprise environments.
+The type of environment where developers are not allowed to install packages from nuget.org.
+Instead, they must install packages from a curated internal feed that contains a set of blessed packages.

+I struggle to see how this provides a more secure experience for the general developer population who install packages from nuget.org.
 Do I really have to add every single person in the world that I trust to the `trusted-signers` list?

-And even if I do, I have to hope that they remembered to sign every package they publish.
+And for each trusted signer, I have to hope they remember to sign every package they publish.
 As we saw with James (who I respect and admire), not every author does this.
-This is too bad, because when I state that I trust James, that means I trust any package he uploads to NuGet.
+This is too bad, because when I tell NuGet that I trust James, that means I trust any package he uploads to NuGet.
 There's no way to express this right now that I know of.
 I don't care if he remembered to sign it or not.
 I trust people, not packages.

 Some might point out that if a bad actor compromises his nuget.org account, they won't be able to upload signed packages.
 So by trusting his signature, I protect myself from this scenario.
 But in my thinking, if someone compromises his nuget.org account, why wouldn't I assume they've also compromised his certificate?
+It's possible that he might _let_ another person upload packages using his account.
+In that case, a package signature might protect me as these packgaes might be signed with another signature.
+But that assumes he also doesn't share access to his code signing chain.

 All in all, the package signing feature is still young.
 I anticipate that the NuGet team will iterate on package signing and it will get more and more useful.
 But as it stands, there's really not much reason for me to sign my packages as an independent package author.
 And as a NuGet consumer, there's really no way I can realistically take advantage of package signing to make my environment more secure.
 At least not yet.

 Let me know in the comments if I missed something in my analysis.
 Maybe there's some feature I didn't notice that would make this way more usable.

 So Oren, when you asked me if I signed my packages, and I replied "Nope."
 This is what I meant by that nope.
+I may sign some of them anyways, just to understand the experience, but I'm still waiting on that certificate.